davidlesches/towncrier/README.md

 Towncrier relies on Ryan Bates' excellent [Private Pub gem](https://github.com/ryanb/private_pub) to handle the Javascript pub/sub system under the hood.
 Towncrier also requires a background process queue.
 You can use [Sidekiq](https://github.com/mperham/sidekiq) or [Resque](https://github.com/resque/resque), though Sidekiq is recommended.

+As a result, the setup seems a little involved.
+It's not as complex as it seems, and it's worth it.

 Step 1: Install Private Pub and Sidekiq (or Resque).
 Both Private Pub and Sidekiq (or Resque) are somewhat involved to set up.
 Please see their homepages respectively and ensure they are set up and operating correctly before proceeding with installing Towncrier.

 Step 2: Add Towncrier to your gemfile.